STEP 16 – WHAT HAPPENS AT SENTENCING AND HOW DOES SENTENCING WORK?

-Kansas’ sentencing grid dictates that a sentence has to fall within a certain range of months.
-The grid also provides a sentence of either probation or incarceration.
+When determining the sentence, the judge is not painting on a blank canvas.
+Instead, Kansas has enacted sentencing grids which generally dictate that a sentence must fall within a range of months.
+The grid will also provide a disposition of either imprisonment or probation.
 Together, these are called the presumptive sentence.
-To determine this presumptive sentence, the judge will input two figures into the grid.
-The first is the severity level of the convicted crime.
-Severity levels range from one to ten, with one as the most severe.
-The defendant is then placed into a category situated upon their previous convictions.
-These categories ranged from A through I, with A being the most severe.
-The category increases upon the number of misdemeanors, nonperson felony, and person felony convictions a defendant has accumulated.
-Guided by these two numbers, the judge will arrive at a presumptive sentence which includes a duration range and disposition.
+To arrive at a presumptive sentence, the judge must input two numbers into the grid.
+The first is the crime severity level of the convicted offense.
+Crimes are given a severity level between one and ten, with one being the most severe.
+The defendant is also placed into a category based upon his or her prior convictions, labelled A through I. I is the least severe category, covering defendants with one previous misdemeanor conviction or no prior convictions at all.
+The category increases based upon the number of person felony, nonperson felony, and misdemeanor convictions the defendant has.
+Using these two numbers, the judge will be given a presumptive sentence that indicates a disposition and duration range.

-Some facts will be seen as “aggravating factors” and will require the court to hand down a more severe sentence.
-These are not necessarily illegal acts but rather acts the Kansas legislature wants reviewed during sentencing.
-An example would be when a felony is committed, and a gun was used, the presumptive sentence would be automatically incarceration despite where the offense lands on the sentencing grid.
-In State v.
-George, the defendant hit his victim with an unloaded gun and was convicted of battery.
-Thus, the use of the gun mandated that the defendant’s presumptive probation be enhanced to presumptive incarceration.
+Certain facts will be viewed as “aggravating factors” and require that the court impose a harsher sentence.
+These are generally acts that, while not necessarily illegal, the Kansas legislature wants to be taken into account during sentencing.
+For example, when a firearm is used in committing a felony, the presumptive sentence will automatically be for imprisonment despite where the offense falls on the sentencing grid.
+Thus, in State v.
+George, the defendant was convicted of battery for hitting his victim with an unloaded gun.
+This caused the defendant’s presumptive probation to be upgrade to presumptive imprisonment.

-The judge is not mandated to order the presumptive sentence.
-There are dispositional departures, which puts a defendant on probation rather than incarcerating them.
-There are also durational departures, where a sentence length outside the recommended range is granted.
-In order to depart from the presumptive sentence, the judge must find “substantial and compelling” reasons to do so, as well as note these reasons when the departure is announced.
-These reasons can include the defendant accepting responsibility for the crime (as in State v.
-Bird), the defendant caused only minor harm compared to the usual type of crime (as in State v.
-Warren), or the defendant’s amenability to rehabilitation (as in State v.
-Bolden).
+A judge is not required to order the presumptive sentence in every case.
+A departure can be dispositional, placing a defendant on probation rather than in prison.
+It can also be durational, granting a sentence length outside the recommended range.
+A defendant can motion the court for a downward departure during the sentencing hearing.
+The judge must find “substantial and compelling” reasons to depart from the presumptive sentence and will note these reasons when announcing the departure.
+These reasons can include the defendant’s amenability to rehabilitation (as in State v.
+Bolden), acceptance of responsibility for the crime (as in State v.
+Bird), or the defendant caused only slight harm compared the usual type of crime (as in State v.
+Warren).

-The judge will announce the sentence after hearing the relevant evidence and departure requests.
-If a departure is granted, the substantial and compelling reasons will be noted.
-This announcement is made in open court and is on the record.
-The defendant will also be informed of their right to appeal by the judge before the hearing and case is concluded.
-If the sentence is incarceration, the defendant will be taken into custody until transported to prison.
-If the sentence is probation or treatment, the defendant will be mandated to make the proper arrangements with the corresponding supervision or program.
+After hearing all relevant evidence and requests for departures, the judge will announce the sentence.
+If a departure was granted, the judge will also note the substantial and compelling reasons for departing.
+This announcement will be made in open court and on the record.
+The judge will inform the defendant of the right to appeal before concluding the hearing and the case.
+If the presumptive sentence was for imprisonment, the defendant will be taken into custody to await transport to prison.
+If the sentence was for presumptive probation or treatment, the defendant will be required to make arrangements with the proper entities for supervision or enrollment in the program.